 Yep, you read that last one right.
 “High School” – as in no college whatsoever.
 Say what???
 Was I hiring people to clean off the ping pong tables after a company bender?
 Nope.
 These were for a Product Marketing position on one of the sexiest teams at LinkedIn and for the founding sales team at an edtech startup with $10MM+ in venture funding.
 OK, so what gives?
 To understand why I hired who I did – and rejected the rest – you first have to understand why hiring is so different in tech than for old-school industries.

-This is the advice of Willie Sutton, a notorious American bank robber during the early 1900s.
+“Go where the money is… and go there often.”
+This was the advice of Willie Sutton, a notorious American bank robber during the early 1900s.
 While 99.9% of his life advice should probably be discredited, Willie has a point here.
 You may have the best idea in the world, but this idea won’t be able to flourish unless it’s executed in the proper environment; namely some place with plenty of creativity, intellectual talent, and most importantly, venture capital.

 New York, Silicon Valley, and Boston have all made a name for themselves as VC powerhouses, but they’re also some of the most expensive places to live in the United States.
 The following cities may not be on your startup-radar, but given their recent success and affordability, perhaps they should be.